jingleyang/RDMA_Paxos/checkpoint/demo/criu_lxc/README.md

 ### LXC
 The default lxc for ubuntu is too old to use.
 We need a daily lxc.
 The script checkpoint/demo/criu_lxc/prepare/lxc/install_lxc.sh will install a daily lxc.

 The file checkpoint/demo/criu_lxc/prepare/lxc/create_container.sh will create a container named u1.
 The config file in /var/lib/lxc/u1/config should be modified, because in this project criu need very high privilege to dump the information of a process.
-I think some configuration should be highlighted, such as lxc.include should be commented, because it contains lxc.seccomp, which will block some syscalls, and lxc.mount.auto should appy sys:rw permissions.
+I think some configuration should be highlighted, such as lxc.include should be commented, because it contains lxc.seccomp, which will block some syscalls, and lxc.mount.auto should be assigned sys:rw permissions.

 The following commands will be useful.
 ```